-The trigger rates for trident backgrounds (Sec 3.2 and 3.3) were estimated using radiative and Bethe-Heitler events generated with MadGraph/MadEvents and incoherent (two-step) trident events generated with EGS5.
+The trigger rates for trident backgrounds (Sec 3.2 and 3.3) at 6.6 GeV were estimated using radiative and Bethe-Heitler events generated with MadGraph/MadEvents and incoherent (twostep) trident events generated with EGS5.
 Although these trident processes have a large cross section, a large fraction of events do not satisfy the trigger conditions either because electrons/positrons are produced in a small polar angle or the energies are soft.
-Table 5.1.3.3 summarizes the trident trigger rates.
+Table 5.1.3.4 summarizes the trident trigger rates.
+Since GEANT4 does not include these trident events, this rate needs to be added to the total background rate, resulting in a total rate of 32±1 kHz if no crystals are eliminated from the trigger.

 Trident Estimated trigger rate

 Coherent trident

-Bethe-Heitler 6.0 kHz
+Bethe-Heitler 7.8 kHz

 Radiative 130 Hz

-Incoherent trident 230 Hz
+Incoherent trident 180 Hz

-Table 5.1.3.3 Trident trigger rates
+Table 5.1.3.4 Trident trigger rates